Frequently Asked Questions

 Gardiner is in the midst of a housing crisis.
-Affordable housing was identified as the #1 concern for residents through the 2019 Successful Gardiner Campaign, and this is backed by statistics—the average price of a home in the state of Montana is $293K.
-In Park County, the cost rises to $350k.
-In Gardiner, the average home costs $484.5k, if one can be found for sale at all.
+Affordable housing was identified as the #1 concern for residents through the 2019 Successful Gardiner Campaign, and this is backed by statistics.
+The average price of a home in the state of Montana is $440K.
+In Park County, the cost rises to $714k.
+In Gardiner, the average home costs $990k, if one can be found for sale at all.

-This situation has impacted the Gardiner Public School's ability to hire and retain teachers, who have a starting salary around $35,777.
+This situation has impacted the Gardiner Public School's ability to hire and retain teachers with a starting salary of $35,777.
 NYEF is working to alleviate this problem through our Teacher Housing Initiative.